Zacbaron/Docs/pages/mydoc/mydoc_company_member_search.md

 {% include image.html file="backoffice/search.png" alt="Member / Company Search" caption="Member / Company Search" %}

-MEMBER CRM features a keyword search function that is available for both members and companies.
+Worker CRM features a keyword search function that is available for both members and companies.
 A back office operator is able to enter in any information regarding a member or company, for instance a name, phone number, address, registration ID etc.

 The back office operator can also filter the list by either Active, Inactive or Deregistered accounts.